QiongW56/GFPT2_Publication_2021/README.md

 ## Figure 6C
 13C tracing experiments; normalized to the total metabolite level from basic mode (data used for figure 6B). <br/>

+## Figure 6D-F
+data from the acidic mode; <br/>
+Internal standards: UDP-GlcNAc - phenylalanine IS; Glutamate - Glutamic acid IS; cystathionine - succinate IS <br/>